RU09342-F18/lab-0-introduction-to-c-and-git-nielseni6/Assignment/README.md

   => ~ Bitwise Inverse (~Number1)

-Once all three of these values are entered the answer is printed as an output
+Once all three of these values are entered the answer is printed as an output.

 Example Output: